undeadOrg/gister/README.md

 # gister
-Basic NLP Processor working on the output of feedster
+Basic Processor working on the output of feedster...